lacucinadimica/lacucinadimica.github.io/content/LaCucina/RecipeIndex/Cappellettis.md

 **Filling**
 - 2 tablespoons of oil
 - 1/2 an onion
-- A small piece of bread soaked in milk and then squeezed.
+- A small piece of bread soaked in milk.
 - 2 tablespoons of grated parmesan
-- 50 grams of proscioutto, finely chopped
+- 50 grams of prosciutto, finely chopped
 - 1 can of deviled ham (you can find it at major grocery stores, but it's not at Whole Foods or Trader Joe's).
 - 1 tablespoon of parsley, finely chopped
 - 2 egg yolks